 In any case, from giving a friend the heads up as to where you’ll be, to encrypting the data on your mobile devices, to keeping your passwords secure, there are precautions you can take to keep yourself safe.

 Back in 2014, a woman in New Delhi was raped by her Uber driver.
 After it was revealed that the driver had a decade-long criminal record that included sexual assault, some were calling for the ridesharing app to be banned altogether.

 After a slew of bad press, Uber now has a new CEO at the reigns.
 And it looks like the company is finally ready to take passenger safety seriously by rolling out some new initiatives.

 The main one that has already been implemented allows you to share your ride with up to five trusted contacts.
 This means your friends can follow along during your trip and see that you arrived at your destination.
 If you want, you can also set the trusted contacts feature so that it’s only enabled for nighttime rides.

 Trusted contacts is similar to Lyft’s Send ETA feature, which allows you to send your route and estimated time of arrival to a friend.
 For both Uber and Lyft, these messages include the car’s make and model, the license plate number, and a photo of the driver.

-Uber also has a 911 feature in the works that will allow you to call emergency services with a click of a button, and which automatically provides them with your location in real time.
-Other initiatives that Uber is planning include driver background checks and scans of new DUI and criminal offenses that can be checked against their list of drivers.
+Uber also has a 911 feature in the works that will allow you to call emergency services with a click of a button, and which automatically provides them with your location in real-time.
+Other initiatives that Uber is planning include driver background checks and scans of new DUI and criminal offences that can be checked against their list of drivers.

 In the meantime, here are a few steps you can take yourself in order to stay safe.